the-anna-project/annad/doc/concept/anna.md

 learning.
 It is used in neural networks to propagate results back to the layer that initialized a computation.
 This allows information to flow back and to modify the way the computation is processed.
 That way, the circle is closed.
-E.g. a neural network knows about different arithmetics (+, -, *, /).
+E.g. a neural network knows about different arithmetics (+, -, \*, /).
 It is
 asked to compute the sum of two numbers.
 For training reasons it is also provided an expected result.
 The neural net is not implemented to act as a calculator, but it can find out how to do so.
 It takes the two numbers and tries out what happens when it feeds its known arithmetics.
 The results are compared against the initially given expected result.
-In case of an mismatch, this information, that the current iteration did not solve the given problem, is backpropagated and used to learn based on failure the same way as humans do.
+In case of an mismatch, this information, that the current iteration did not solve the given problem, is back-propagated and used to learn based on failure the same way as humans do.
 At some point there will be enough iterations to actually calculate the sum of two numbers as requested.
 From then on, based on its experience, the neural network will be able to calculate the sum of two numbers instantly, because it